The App That Can Diagnose Sick Cannabis Plants

-Adapting to new crops threats to keep growers in the know
+A weed grower app to keep growers in the know

 Currently, Lirette says that the app performs well when it is used to scan middle- or late-stage infections or nutrient deficiencies, but providing accurate early-stage identifications has already been labeled as a key area for further advancement.